savonet/book/streaming.md

 (?amplitude : {float}, ?duration : float, ?{float}) -> source(audio=internal('a), video=internal('b), midi=internal('c))
 ```

-We see see that it takes 3 optional arguments (the amplitude, the duration and
+We see that it takes 3 optional arguments (the amplitude, the duration and
 the frequency) and returns a source as indicated by the type of the returned
 value: `source(...)`.
 The parameters of `source` indicate the nature and number
 of channels: here we see that audio is generated in some internal format (call